 In a particularly memorable sequence unlike anything I’ve seen before, jackets dangling on their hangers begin to ‘dance’ while performer Darragh Butterworth mimicks their movements until he and the quilted coats seem to be performing a routine.
 It is Butterworth again who finds some of the most inventive ways to get into an outfit – he somersaults into a tank top, and is later held horizontally and inserted into a pair of trousers.

 It’s not only that Butterworth and the other two dancers, Keir Patrick and Ellen Stakin, keep putting arms into their trouser legs and tights on their head, but that what they wear ignores gender lines – Patrick, for instance, wears a tweed skirt, to the audience’s delight.
 Not to mention when the performers do away with clothes altogether, with Butterworth in his boxers and Stakin in a bra, a daring move that a company like Fevered Sleep would be proud of.
-Get Dressed celebrates sparkly tops and silly hats, delights in the textures and movement of different garments, and encourages an appreciation of clothes motivated by fun rather than self-consciousness.
+Getting Dressed celebrates sparkly tops and silly hats, delights in the textures and movement of different garments, and encourages an appreciation of clothes motivated by fun rather than self-consciousness.
 But it is also a more progressive, subversive take on clothes than you might expect.

 Children’s Theatre Reviews exists to help plug the gap in criticism and writing about theatre for young audiences.
 It is run entirely voluntarily, and needs support to continue covering and supporting the sector.
 For more information and to help give children’s theatre the voice it deserves, please visit our Patreon page.